 - Program to print Java Set of characters in Scala

-- Program to convert Java Set to a String in Scala
+- Program to convert Java Set to Stream in Scala

 - Program to convert Java list to Set in Scala